kolplattformen/skolplattformen/README.md

 ## Money

-Even if we definitely stand by our claim that libre software doesn't mean gratis, we have now offered it free of charge on both the Apple App Store and on Google Play.
-With this different model, you can extend your appreciation to all our contributors.
-Send some köttbullar for the kids through voluntary donations on [https://patreon.com/oppnaskolplattformen](https://patreon.com/oppnaskolplattformen) ❤️.
+We stand by our claim that libre software does not mean gratis, and so our app is available for a low fee on the [Apple App Store](https://apps.apple.com/se/app/%C3%B6ppna-skolplattformen-app/id1543853468) and on [Google Play](https://play.google.com/store/apps/details?id=org.skolplattformen.app).
+With this financing model, you can extend your appreciation to all our contributors. \
+You can also send some köttbullar for the kids through voluntary donations on [https://patreon.com/oppnaskolplattformen](https://patreon.com/oppnaskolplattformen) ❤️.

 ## Disclaimer